kaave/workspace-docker/README.md

 # My workspace (2016.06)

+## TODO

+- [ ] use data volumes

 ## Important

 This workspace save dbdatas on `./data/{mysql,postgres,redis,mongodb}`.
 If you remove these files, dbdatas remove too.
+Be careful💣

 `./work` is working directory. this directory mount on dev container's `/home/kaave/work`.